-- 9.1.27 The Final Agreement will establish boundaries for a recommended addition to Lake St. Peter Provincial Park and a recommended Provincial Park (Natural Environment Class) in the area of the Crotch Lake Conservation Reserve for the land identified in Schedule 9.1B, subject to all applicable laws, including the applicable land use planning and environmental assessment processes and the Provincial Parks and Conservation Reserves Act, 2006. - 9.1.28 If the recommended Provincial Park in the area of the Crotch Lake Conservation Reserve is created, it will be subject to Level 3 of Algonquin participation as set out in 9.1.6.
+- 9.1.30 The Final Agreement will describe the boundaries for a recommended addition to Lake St. Peter Provincial Park and a recommended Provincial Park (Natural Environment Class) in the area of the Crotch Lake Conservation Reserve for the land identified in Descriptive Plans in Appendix 9.1.30 and as further illustrated in Reference Maps I and J. Third Party interests falling within the boundaries of the recommended Protected Areas will be addressed in accordance with Schedule 9.1.30. - 9.1.31 For greater certainty, the implementation of any recommendation under 9.1.30 will be subject to all applicable laws, any applicable land use planning and environmental assessment processes and the Provincial Parks and Conservation Reserves Act. - 9.1.32 Should it be regulated as a Provincial Park, management planning in the recommended Provincial Park in the area of the Crotch Lake Conservation Reserve will be subject to Level 3 Algonquin participation as set out in 9.1.12.